Lawrence Reisz (Class of 1919) First Medical Doctor to Graduate from Somerville House and Inspirational Old Girl

 The couple settled in Rockhampton.
 Laurie stopped working following the birth of her sons, one in 1937 and the other in 1939.
 In 1937, the then Mrs. Brux Forbes visited with the past principal Miss Jarrett and the OGA secretary during their midwinter trip to North Queensland, in fact they met for 25 minutes on the Rockhampton railway station platform!
 Laurie attended an OGA afternoon tea reception in Brisbane in October 1938.
 These social events were documented in the school magazine.

-Sadly, Laurie died on 11/06/1943 in Rockhampton survived by her husband and two small sons, as well as by her own father.
+Sadly, Laurie died on 11/06/1943 in Rockhampton, survived by her husband, daughter and three sons, as well as by her own father.
 Her legacy to the school as the first doctor to graduate despite suffering the Spanish flu in her final year, becoming Dux, the need to move to Sydney for her tertiary studies and graduating as one of three girls in a class of 39 lives on as an example of resilience and perseverance.

 Included are photos of Laurie’s poem written for the school magazine in June 1918, her award as Dux of 1919 listed on the plaque, and her picture when she graduated medicine in 1925.